Newsroom operations set today’s news agenda.

 The history of independent sports journalism is full of witness accounts, journalistic commentary, analysis and persistent investigation which have changed sport and lives.
-That relies upon journalists being able to access events, to witness behaviour on and off the field of play, to question managers, players and administrators and fans.
+That relies upon journalists being able to access events, to use new and innovative technologies to witness behaviour on and off the field of play, to question managers, players and administrators and fans.

 Without it, significant sporting milestones would be less remarked on or prominent in public perception.
 Examples would include reports, analysis and journalistic comment addressing:

 - Exposure of cheating by players and officials

 - Corruption within major sports projects and organisations

 - The awarding of host-bidding contracts

 - Tax evasion, white-washing and infiltration of organized crime